Liam Payne’s 1D bandmates, James Corden and more friends and musicians mourn singer

 "So upsetting to hear the news of @LiamPayne passing Sending love and condolences to his family & loved ones.
 RIP my friend." — Paris Hilton wrote on X.

 "We greatly appreciate the compassion and kindness he always showed to people facing hunger and hardship.
-His death is a very tragic loss, and our thoughts are with his loved ones.” — Emma Revie, chief executive of the U.K. food bank charity Trussell Trust.
+His death is a very tragic loss, and our thoughts are with his loved ones.” — Emma Revie, chief executive of the U.K. food bank charity Trussell Trust, in a statement.

 "R.I.P.
 Liam Payne wow I can't believe it prayers up for the family." — Rapper Juicy J, who had Payne sing on the 2016 track "You," via X.